APTrust/dart-docs/docs/dart3/users/workflows/batch_jobs.md

+---
+description: >-
+  Drive many DART 3 jobs through one workflow from a spreadsheet, bagging and uploading every row the same way.
+---

 # Batch Jobs

 Batch jobs allow you to define a series of jobs in a spreadsheet and then run all of the jobs through the same workflow.
 Note that a [workflow](./index.md) typically includes a BagIt profile, often with default tag values already filled in, and one or more upload targets.